nextools/metarepo/packages/workerama/readme.md

 # workerama ![npm](https://flat.badgen.net/npm/v/workerama)

-Run sync/async function across [Worker Threads](https://nodejs.org/api/worker_threads.html).
-Input data array is chunked in parts and goes to each thread, where it runs with `Promise.all()`, benefiting from both [parallelism and concurrency](https://stackoverflow.com/questions/1050222/what-is-the-difference-between-concurrency-and-parallelism).
+Feed input data array items one by one to provided function that is automatically spread across [Worker Threads](https://nodejs.org/api/worker_threads.html).

-When it fails then it fails hard, i.e. it terminates entire thread pool.
+When it fails then it fails hard, i.e. it terminates entire threads pool.
 It's up to a consumer's worker function to retry or even swallow errors to keep things going.

 :warning: Node.js v10 needs an `--experimental-worker` flag.